Gynecologic oncology

 Gynecologic oncology is a specialized field of medicine that focuses on cancers of the female reproductive system, including ovarian cancer, uterine cancer, vaginal cancer, cervical cancer, and vulvar cancer.
-As specialists, they have extensive training in the diagnosis and treatment of these cancers.
+As specialists, they have extensive training in the diagnosis and treatment of cancers.

 In the United States, 82,000 women are diagnosed with gynecologic cancer annually.
 In 2013, an estimated 91,730 were diagnosed.